 Duct repair and sealing has a number of benefits in El Cajon, including:

-At Pacific Heating & Air Conditioning, we’ve been helping homeowners with their IAQ problems since 2008.
-We will take the time to explain possible solutions and outline the costs ahead of time.
+At Pacific Heating & Air Conditioning, we’ve been helping homeowners with their IAQ problems for years, since 2008, in fact.
+We always take the time to explain possible solutions and outline the costs ahead of time.
 Our HVAC company stands firmly behind the products we sell and are always willing to come back and investigate if air pollution issues recur.
 We service El Cajon, La Mesa, San Diego , and the surrounding communities.
 Therefore, if you're looking for an 'IAQ company near me,' you know you've come to the right place.
-Please reach out to us at (619) 535-1128 today to schedule an air quality test or to pencil in a humidifier quote or installation.
+Please reach out to us at (619) 535-1128 today to schedule an air quality test or get a quote on dehumidifier installation.